-U.S. Senator Richard Shelby (R-Ala.), a senior member of the Transportation, Housing and Urban Development Appropriations Subcommittee, today announced funding for several projects in West Alabama included in the fiscal year 2009 Transportation, Housing and Urban Development Appropriations bill.
-Following today’s action by the subcommittee, the legislation will now go to the full Appropriations Committee for consideration.
+U.S. Senator Richard Shelby (R-Ala.), a senior member of the Transportation, Housing and Urban Development Appropriations Subcommittee, today announced funding for several projects in West Alabama included in the Omnibus Appropriations Act, 2009.
+Following today’s action by the Senate, the legislation will now go to the President for his signature.

 This project will improve and revitalize the City of Aliceville’s downtown to encourage and accommodate economic development and population growth.

 “A city is only as strong as its downtown,” said Shelby.
 “I believe very strongly in the need to improve, update, and repair the infrastructure of our downtowns to attract new businesses, residents, and jobs.”

 The Crossroads of America Industrial Park in Greene County is currently working with businesses that wish to locate in the park.
 The Industrial Development Board of Greene County will use this funding to update its master plan, which will allow it to aggressively compete for other industries looking to relocate.

 “To attract new industries and bring jobs to the area, it is critical to have the necessary infrastructure in place,” said Shelby.
 “This funding will allow Greene County to stand out among other areas as a good place to do business.”

 Many seniors no longer drive and have little access to public transportation.
 As the need for efficient and affordable transportation grows, Alabama’s elderly population increasingly needs assistance in going from one place to the next.

 “Many of our state’s seniors are without the resources necessary to drive to their medical visits, the grocery store, or to see family and friends,” said Shelby.
 “This program provides the essential service of helping Alabama’s elderly get where they need to go.”